Top 5 Best Laptops for Programming Students

 ASUS P1412

-If you want a business laptop from Asus, go for ExpertBook.
+If you want a business laptop from ASUS, go for ExpertBook.
 It is expensive.
 If you want an affordable one, go for the P1 series.
 Like the picture above, ASUS P1412.

 The cons are that it uses old-generation, especially for the processor.
 ASUS P1412 is an old generation of P1.
 You can add your budget to get the latest generation of P1, which is rare in the market, especially in some countries.
 ASUS prioritizes consumer-based products for creativity and gaming instead of business.